aficat/nodejs-mysql/README.md

-# mcpt-rest-api
+# nodejs-mysql
-This is a Node.JS Express REST API for mission creation progress tracker.
+This is a Node.JS Express MySQL REST API application to try out setting up a database utilising MySQL Workbench and Node.JS.